University certificate credential

 What is a modified-Angoff study?

 The Angoff approach is one of the most common ways of setting a defensible cutscore on an exam, especially in the world of professional credentialing (certification and licensure testing).
 A panel of subject matter experts (SMEs) is convened to discuss the concept of a minimally competent candidate (MCC) and then review each item on the exam to estimate the percentage of minimally competent candidates that would get each item correct.
+If experts disagree, you will need to evaluate inter-rater reliability and agreement, and after that have the experts discuss and re-rate the items to gain better consensus.
 The average of these ratings is then the average score that the panel expects an MCC to achieve – a very compelling argument for what should be the passing score!

 OK, then what is the issue?